jahrik/homelab-ark/GHOST_README.md

-# Automating the deployment of a publicly hosted Ark Survival Evolved server with Jenkins and Ansible AWX
+# Automating the deployment of a publicly hosted Ark Survival Evolved server with Jenkins and Ansible AWX on Docker Swarm

 The purpose of this project is to help educate others that want to break into the world of DevOps or just wanting to bring more automation into their homelab.
 Plus, serve as a fun way for me to automate all the things and better myself at documentation and code control.
 I will be taking a break from playing Ark long enough to go over my continuous deployment plan and execution.
 Ark server configs will be saved to github with included Jenkins pipeline and ansible playbooks needed to test and deploy the Ark server.
 When a commit is pushed to github, Jenkins will see this and pull in the code.
 When all tests have passed, Jenkins will trigger an ansible template through an AWX (opensource tower) API call, that will pull in any environment variables and build all directories, config files, and finally deploy the whole thing to docker swarm with a docker-stack.yml file.